BanuPrakash/React2020/README.md

 // default arguments
 let add = (x = 0, y = 0, z = 0) => x + y + z;

+Note: arrow functions doesn't have its own context: [this used within arrow function will use the enclosing context]

 3) Deconstructing arrays